gitlabhq/gitlabhq/doc/development/performance.md

 ## Importance of Changes

-When working on performance improvements it's important to always ask yourself the question "How important is it to improve the performance of this piece of code?".
+When working on performance improvements, it's important to always ask yourself the question "How important is it to improve the performance of this piece of code?".
 Not every piece of code is equally important and it would be a waste to spend a week trying to improve something that only impacts a tiny fraction of